fsantanar/cpu_health_checks/README.md

       python cpu_health.py auto
       ```

+      b.
+Execute the main() function of cpu_health.py using input parameters to override the configuration file.
+For example:

+      In python first import the cpu_health module
+      ```python
+      import cpu_health_checks.cpu_health as cpu_health
+      ```

+      And then call the main function overriding the desired parameters.
+Remember to make sure that default values for "config_file" and "logs_folder" are appropriate given the folder you are running the module, or otherwise define them explicitly as input parameters of the main() function at call time.
+For example:

+      ```python
+      result = cpu_health.main(logs_folder='logs/linux/', latency_url='www.example.com')
+      ```

+      When doing this, change "logs_folder" and "latency_url" for the actual input parameters you want to override form the configuration file.
+      Here "result" will then be a dictionary with the keys having the names of the checks performed and the values will be the results of each test.

+      If you have git cloned the repo you can do the same running cpu_health.py in python interactive mode and then typing "main(logs_folder='logs/linux/', latency_url='www.example.com')" in the python interpreter.

-Both methods generate logs in the specified logs folder, providing detailed information about the health check results.
+Both methods generate logs in the specified logs folder and print messages on screen with the results of the checks, providing detailed information about the cpu health check results.

 ### Interpreting Results
 After running the CPU health checks, you can interpret the results based on the returned values from each check function.
 If a check passes (returns True), it means that the CPU health is satisfactory for that specific aspect.
 If a check fails (returns False), it indicates an issue with the CPU health in that particular area.